 The Sprinkler System

 Got an underground sprinkler system?
 That’s getting the full white glove treatment too.
 The inspector will make sure all the sprinkler heads are popping up and spraying properly.
-They’ll also check the control box, backflow preventers, and likely run through a full test cycle.
+They’ll also check the control box, and backflow preventers, and likely run through a full test cycle.

 The Vent Pipes

 Last but not least, those vent pipes sticking out your roof will get inspected.
-The inspector will ensure they’re properly connected, sloped and terminated up high away from any windows or vents.
+The inspector will ensure they’re properly connected, sloped, and terminated up high away from any windows or vents.
 Critical for preventing any nasty sewer gas backups!

 In summary – no pipe, valve or fixture will be overlooked in this process.
 Be prepared for the inspector to go over your entire plumbing system with a fine-tooth comb, both inside and out!